Discover more from Tech World With Milan Newsletter

 3. Code Complete

-Some people consider this book as the of the best practical guides to programming, strongly recommended to beginners.
-Again one of the books written more than 15 years ago, is still valid today.
-It deals with topics such as design, coding, debugging, and testing.
+Some people consider this book one of the best practical guides to programming, and it is strongly recommended for beginners.
+Again, one of the books written more than 15 years ago is still valid today.
+It deals with design, coding, debugging, and testing.
 In more than 900 pages, the authors describe how to write programs for people first and then for computers second, how to divide your code in terms of domains, and how to master the human qualities of top coders (humility, curiosity, and the most important, keep your ego in check).

 4. Design Patterns: Elements of Reusable Object-Oriented Software

 Probably the most famous and the oldest books from this list (published in 1994.).
-It describes 23 software design patterns in three different categories, to create more flexible, elegant and reusable designs without having to rediscover the design solutions themselves.
-An idea for a design pattern as re-usable form of a solution to a design pattern was taken from the architect Christopher Alexander.
-It is must-read for an architect or developer of a complex system.
-The authors are often referred to as the Gang of Four (GoF).
+It describes 23 software design patterns in three different categories to create more flexible, elegant, and reusable designs without having to rediscover the design solutions themselves.
+An idea for a design pattern as a reusable form of a solution to a design pattern was taken from the architect Christopher Alexander.
+It isa must-read for an architect or developer of a complex system.
+The authors are often called the Gang of Four (GoF).
 The book includes examples in C++ and Smalltalk.

-Some people find it hard to read, so there is a great alternative in this book: Head First Design Patterns: A Brain-Friendly Guide.
+Some people find it hard to read, so this book has an excellent alternative: Head First Design Patterns: A Brain-Friendly Guide.

 5. Refactoring: Improving the Design of Existing Code

 In this book, Martin Fowler writes about improving the design of an existing code.
-It represents refactoring as a process of changing a software system in a way that does not alter the external behavior of the code but improves its internal structure.
+It represents refactoring as a process of changing a software system in a way that does not alter the code's external behavior but improves its internal structure.
 Using refactoring as a technique, it's possible to take a bad design and rework it into a good one.
-In the book, one can find a catalog of more than 40 proven refactoring’s with details of when and why to use them.
-In the 2nd, the main programming language used in the book is JavaScript, while the 1st edition used Java.
+The book has a catalog of more than 40 proven refactorings with details of when and why to use them.
+In the 2nd, the primary programming language used in the book is JavaScript, while the 1st edition used Java.

 6. Introduction to Algorithms

-One of the most famous books on all kinds of algorithms in depth (also known as CLRS).
-It represents a comprehensive guide for all kinds of readers, from beginners to professionals.
+It is one of the most famous books on in-depth algorithms (CLRS).
+It represents a comprehensive guide to all readers, from beginners to professionals.
 Each chapter is relatively self-contained and can be used as a unit of study.
 Algorithms are described in English and pseudocode, so one can be familiar even with someone who didn’t do much coding.
 It could be said that it's more a theoretical book than a practical one.
-The book covers topics such as data structures, fast algorithms, graph theory, computational geometry, and much more.
+The book covers data structures, fast algorithms, graph theory, computational geometry, and much more.

-Another great alternative is the Algorithms book by Robert Sedgewick and Kevin Wayne, which is widely used in colleges and universities worldwide.
+Another great alternative is the Algorithms book by Robert Sedgewick and Kevin Wayne, widely used in colleges and universities worldwide.

 7. Structure and Interpretation of Computer Programs

-This book is one of the best books to learn the fundamentals of programming (also known as SICP).
+This book is one of the best books for learning programming fundamentals (also known as SICP).
 It represents a fundamental course in tech programming at MIT and uses Scheme to show different programming concepts.
-Book explains the four best-known paradigms of programming languages: imperative, logic-based, object-oriented, and applicative programming.
+The book explains the four best-known paradigms of programming languages: imperative, logic-based, object-oriented, and applicative programming.

 8. Working Effectively with Legacy Code